rasimthegrey/dev-setup-script/README.md

-# dev-setup-script
+# Vue.js Development Environment with Docker

-Vue.js Development Environment with Docker
+This script sets up a development environment in Docker.